EXECUTIVE DBA COUNCIL

 All Board decisions are transparent to Board members and the membership in general in that Board keeps minutes of its meetings and shares them with the Board members and members in general.

-The Board consists of between 9-11 members.
-At least seven of these members are elected as stated in article VI.
-Two members, a student and alumni representative, are selected by the elected members from nominations made by member schools, current students and alumni, respectively.
+The Board consists of between 9-15 members.
+At least nine of these members are elected as stated in article VI.
+Two members, a student and alumni representative, are selected by the members from nominations made by member schools, current students and alumni, respectively.

 The Board membership will seek geographic representation across world regions where Executive DBA programs are offered.
-All the officers will be elected by the Board.
-Officers on the Board are comprised of:
+All the officers will be selected by the Board from the elected members.
+Officers on the Board may be comprised of:

 - Past President